Understanding Flight

 Air Pressure

 Although air pressure is a simple concept, the way it is often presented in flight is very confusing.
 Air pressure is just the force placed on an object by the striking of air molecules.
 Air can only put pressure on an object.
 The lower pressure on top of an airplane wing does not “suck” the wing up.
 It reduces the force on top of the wing so the pressure on the bottom can lift the wing.
-When a can is collapsed by drawing the air out, it is being crushed from the outside.
-Though we are not really aware of it, the air pressure at sea level is 1 ton/square foot.
-A cubic yard (3ft x 3ft x 3ft) weighs 2 pounds.
-That’s the same weight as a quart of milk.
+When a can is collapsed by drawing the air out, it is being crushed by the outside ambient pressure.

 There are three pressures associated with flowing air.
 The first we will discuss is static pressure, Pstatic.
 This is what is meant when people refer to “air pressure”.
 It is the pressure one would measure in a building or riding in a hot-air balloon.

-The total pressure, Ptotal, is the sum of the Pstatic and the Pdynamic.
+The third pressure is total pressure, Ptotal, is the sum of the Pstatic and the Pdynamic.
 It is the Ptotal on your windward side in the strong wing.
 These three forces are used to measure the “indicated airspeed” of an airplane with a Pitot tube.

 The Pitot Tube